gardening is a serious creative discipline.

 About Garden Moxie

 Garden Moxie is built on the belief that gardening is a serious creative discipline.
-One that unfolds over time, through observation, revision, and care.
+Gardens unfold over time, through observation, revision, and care.
+Your site should direct your plant selection.
+The goal is to create a garden that doesn’t require excess irrigation, fertilizers, or human labor to survive.

 The work